One Year On, Honduras Prison Massacre Survivors Still Reeling - UrduPoint

 Twelve months after the gruesome events, Samantha told AFP she had been in her cell that morning when she heard "shots and screaming."

-She and other inmates made a hole in the prison roof to try and escape the bloodbath.
+She and other inmates made a hole in the prison roof to try to escape the bloodbath.

 "It was not a good idea" and they ducked back inside as they came under fire, recounted Samantha, who like other survivors interviewed by AFP did not want to give her real name.